dimpogissou/isengard-client/README.md

 # To do

 ## Functionalities
-- [ ] Design error switch to ensure storage, alerting and execution continuation on connector.Send() failures
-- [ ] Add parsing config validation (WIP)
-- [x] Add connectors to config
-- [x] Add s3 connector
+- [ ] Ensure all connectors are closed in main in case of interruption signal
 - [ ] Add kinesis connector
 - [ ] Add rollbar connector
-- [x] Add basic kafka connector
+- [ ] Add failover function to ensure storage, alerting and execution continuation on connector.Send() failures (WIP)
+- [ ] Add parsing config validation (WIP)
+- [ ] Add batch mode for S3/Kafka connectors
 - [ ] Add Datadog client and metrics
 - [ ] Add JSON logs support
 - [ ] Add log file name pattern
+- [x] Add connectors to config
+- [x] Add s3 connector
 - [x] Unify logging
-- [ ] Add batch mode for S3/Kafka connectors
+- [x] Add basic kafka connector

 ## Code quality
 - [x] Replace bool by error in connector.Send return type and pass the handling to main so that the complete application flow can be read and understood from main.go